Jayden Daniels: 2026 season

+Daniels dislocated his left elbow again in a week 2 game to the Dallas Cowboys after twisting to stop a fall after snapping the ball on the goal line.

 Player profile

 Regarded as a dual-threat quarterback, Daniels is noted for having the combination of a drop-back passer's field awareness and accuracy with the speed and elusiveness to evade defenders on scrambles and keeper runs.
 His calm demeanor and composure in games, particularly in late-game and critical situations, are also regarded as strengths.
-Daniels' physique is described as "lanky" at tall and around 210 lb.
+Daniels's physique is described as "lanky" at tall and around 210 lb.
 He cites basketball player Kobe Bryant and football players Michael Vick, Donovan McNabb, and Reggie Bush as athletic inspirations, choosing 5 as his uniform number after McNabb and Bush.
-He uses virtual reality (VR) as part of his training with software designed for VR headsets by the German company Cognilize, allowing for custom formations and plays to be used and opposing players, teams, and their stadiums to be represented.
-He began the practice at LSU in 2023 and continued to use the technology in the NFL, often using it at higher speeds.
-Daniels warms up before games with a basketball.
+He uses virtual reality (VR) as part of his training with VR headset software designed by the German company Cognilize, allowing for custom formations and plays to be used and opposing players, teams, and their stadiums to be represented.
+He began the practice at LSU in 2023 and continued to use the technology in the NFL.
+Daniels often warms up before games with a basketball.
 He learned the routine from childhood friend and fellow NFL quarterback C. J. Stroud and cites it as helpful preparation with footballs feeling smaller and lighter afterwards.